pinkpong111/Vector-Storm-Theory/README.md

 ### 3.5 Vector Convergence Zone (VCZ) — The Anti-Storm

+> **Terminology — VCZ:** The *Vector Convergence Zone* is not a stable equilibrium, resting state, or goal endpoint.
+It is a dynamically maintained operating regime — a region where the system operates slightly below criticality (R ≈ 1⁻) with four-variable balance: exploration dimensionality, stability, diversity, and coordination simultaneously maintained.
+Entering VCZ is not "success achieved"; it is "the regime where governance cost drops to near-zero while exploration value is maximized."
+Active maintenance is still required.

 Vector Storm is the instability regime.
-Its structural opposite is the **Vector Convergence Zone** — the stable attractor region that a well-governed system naturally tends toward, and from which small perturbations can be absorbed and recovered.
+Its structural opposite is the **Vector Convergence Zone (VCZ)** — the stable attractor region that a well-governed system naturally tends toward, and from which small perturbations can be absorbed and recovered.

 **Definition:**
 A Vector Convergence Zone is a region of vector space where: